Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Algorithm with Sampling

 \section{Algorithm with Sampling}

+We first demonstrate self-speculative sampling with greedy sampling by integrating the adaptive draft-exiting mechanism in \Cref{alg:SSD_complete}.

-In addition to the greedy version of self-speculative decoding that we have presented in the main paper, we also explore a variant that incorporates random sampling, as shown in \Cref{alg:full_SSD}.
+In addition to the greedy version of self-speculative decoding that we have presented in the main paper, we also explore a variant that incorporates random sampling, that also incorporated a complete adaptive draft-exiting mechanism, as shown in \Cref{alg:full_SSD}.
 This approach introduces an element of randomness into the selection of tokens for speculative decoding, as opposed to the deterministic nature of the greedy version.
-This could potentially lead to diverse decoding paths and outcomes, which may be beneficial in certain scenarios.
+In our setup, random sampling is affected by two parameters: temperature and $top_p$.
+Higher values of temperature or $top_p$ lead to greater token diversity, while lower values make token selection more deterministic.
+This variant could potentially lead to diverse decoding paths and outcomes, which may be beneficial in certain scenarios, such as code generation.